contractlevel/yield-v2/docs/protocol/DECISIONS.md

 The protocol does not decide whether claimed rewards are retained, sold, manually distributed, or routed into a future rewards distributor.
 Supporting secondary rewards consistently would require protocol-specific integrations, reward-token accounting, distribution policy, and operational controls.
 The current design deliberately avoids that complexity and keeps user-facing yield calculations underlying-only.

-See [ACCESS_CONTROL_MATRIX - Protocol rewards claiming](../security/ACCESS_CONTROL_MATRIX.md#authority-matrix).
+See [ACCESS_CONTROL_MATRIX - Protocol Adapters](../security/ACCESS_CONTROL_MATRIX.md#protocol-adapters).
 If product requirements change to include secondary reward tokens in user yield, this design decision and related accounting invariants should be revisited.

 ## DD-010 - Management Fee Accrual Is Gated On Rebalance Finalization